 Iwate Medical University is working with Tohoku University to implement Iwate Tohoku Medical Megabank Project.
 The Project’s budgets are supplied by the Reconstruction Agency and the Ministry of Education, Culture, Sports, Science, and Technology (MEXT).
 In addition to restoring medical facilities and services in areas stricken by the Great East Japan Earthquake and Tsunami of March 2011, the Project will conduct a large-scale genomic cohort study (health surveys and bioinformatics over a prolonged period of time) primarily in disaster-stricken areas and construct a system of next-generation medical care, including drug discovery.

-To achieve these goals, the Iwate Tohoku Medical Megabank Project will take place in two stages:
+To achieve these goals, the Iwate Tohoku Medical Megabank Project will take place in three stages:

 - The Project will coordinate and deploy medical personnel to disaster-stricken areas, help to restore community medicine, and conduct health surveys of local residents (focusing on disaster-stricken areas) over a prolonged period of time.
 In addition, the Project will conduct local resident and three-generation cohort studies (including genomic information).
 The Project will create a biobank that links biological samples (blood, urine, etc.) provided by local residents with background information obtained from health surveys, medical records, and genomic information (Stage 1).